Crystal Township, Tama County, Iowa

 Crystal Township is one of the twenty-one townships of Tama County, Iowa, United States.

 History

 Crystal Township was established in 1857.
 It was named for the "crystalline purity" of their air.
+Crystal Township's post office was established in 1868.
+Early settlers came from Ayrshire, Scotland and focused on raising livestock in this agriculturally-centered town.

+The Presbyterian Church of Crystal Township was the first of that denomination in the County, and was organized in 1850.
+By 1868 Crystal Township had a general store, a shoe shop, a blacksmith, and a schoolhouse.